Rikj000/MoniGoMani/Documentation/Docs-MGM-Hurry.md

 ### `mgm-hurry export_results`
 Export the results that are selected.
-Creates a '.zip' archive of the various files created by HyperOpt runs after the user selects which HyperOpt run they would like to export.
+Creates a `.zip` archive of the various files created by HyperOpt runs after the user selects which HyperOpt run they would like to export.
 Archive is placed in `user_data/mgm_result_export`.

 ### `mgm-hurry hyperopt_show_epoch`